-There are several smart steps we should all take to prepare ourselves and our families for the next major storm.
-When a big hurricane, rain storm or snowstorm approaches, the last thing we want to worry about is whether our homes and families will make it through safely.
+There are several smart steps we should all take to prepare ourselves and our families for the next major storm, whether it’s a winter storm or a hurricane.
+When a big hurricane, rainstorm, or snowstorm approaches, the last thing we want to worry about is whether our homes and families will make it through safely.

 By taking a few steps today, you can hunker down when the big one hits knowing that all of the emergency essentials are covered and you’ve done all you can to ensure your comfort and safety in a storm.
 This checklist covers some of the key disaster preparedness steps you should take before this winter’s storm season approaches.

 Storm safety tips

 The first thing you’ll want to do is establish an emergency plan.
 Make sure your family knows what your safe place is, how to get there, how to contact each other, and what to do in case of various emergency situations.

 Second, you’ll want to stock your home with an emergency supply kit.
 A good survival kit includes: